AI-Startup-LaunchPad/AI-Startup-LaunchPad/README.md

 ### 🎯 Ready to Scale Your Startup?

 **Get the Solo Founder's AI Playbook** and discover the frameworks that have driven 75%+ growth for founders worldwide.
-Visit [aitransformationlaunchpad.com](https://aitransformationlaunchpad.com/) to:
+Visit [AI Startup Launchpad](https://aistartuplaunchpad.com/) to:

 ✅ Access proven market leadership strategies
 ✅ Download AI-powered business tools